httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This risk can be mitigated through the use of the padding that this mechanism provides.
 Alternatively, splitting up content into segments and storing the separately might reduce exposure.
-HTTP/2 [RFC7540] combined with TLS [RFC5246] might be used to hide the size of individual messages.
+HTTP/2 {{?RFC7540}} combined with TLS
+{{?RFC5246}} might be used to hide the size of individual messages.

 # IANA Considerations {#iana}

-## The "aesgcm" HTTP Content Encoding
+## The "aesgcm" HTTP Content Coding

 This memo registers the "aesgcm" HTTP content-coding in the HTTP Content Codings Registry, as detailed in {{aesgcm}}.

 * Name: aesgcm
 * Description: AES-GCM encryption with a 128-bit content encryption key